gkownack/tc_strategy/game/lib/README.md

-Any libraries that we use (generally not code, more extra art stuff) goes here.
+Any libraries that we use (code or extra art stuff) goes here.